New moon: Lunation number

-The Goldstine Lunation Number refers to the lunation numbering used by Herman Goldstine, with lunation 0 beginning on January 11, 1001 BCE, and can be calculated using GLN = LN + 37105.
+The Goldstine Lunation Number (GLN) refers to the lunation numbering used by Herman Goldstine, with lunation 0 beginning on 11 January 1001 BCE, and can be calculated using GLN = LN + 37105.

-The Hebrew Lunation Number is the count of lunations in the Hebrew calendar with lunation 1 beginning on October 6, 3761 BCE.
+The Hebrew Lunation Number (HLN) is the count of lunations in the Hebrew calendar with lunation 1 beginning on 6 October 3761 BCE.
 It can be calculated using HLN = LN + 71234.